-Cameras Camera [1] MotorMoveDetection
+Cameras Camera [1..1] MotorMoveDetection

 This setting applies only when using a Cisco TelePresence PrecisionHD 1080p12x camera.
 If adjusting the camera position by hand you can configure whether the camera should keep its new position or return to the preset or position it had before.

 Off: When the camera position is adjusted manually the camera will keep this position until adjusted again.
-WARNING: If moving the camera by hand, the camera will not register the new pan and tilt values since there is no position feedback.
+WARNING: If you manually tilt the camera, the camera will not register the new pan and tilt values since there is no position feedback.
 This will result in wrong pan and tilt values when recalling the camera presets subsequently.